seldonsmule/phpalarmserver/README.md

 * Enable sqlite3 module (requires restart)
 * Enable .htaccess.
 Enable module and access: https://www.linode.com/docs/web-servers/apache/how-to-set-up-htaccess-on-apache/

+## Updated 07-13-2020
+* Added a simulator ability to simluate messages from the alarm panel without having to use the pnael.
+A request from annoyed spouce and dogs
+* Removed the use of Mysql for sqlite3 instead

 ## Future work
 * Update to work on Ubuntu unix as well